 A short story writer, poet and essayist, Borges was one of the giants of 20th century literature.
 Born in Buenos Aires on 24 August 1899, he worked – appropriately enough – as a librarian, starting his writing career as a poet.
 His creativity was unleashed following a severe head wound in 1938, after which he went on to write some of his best known works, from the fantastical stories collected in Ficciones to his seminal short work The Aleph.

-Source URL: http://imagelala.blogspot.com/2011/08/jorge-luis-borges-google-doodle.html
+Source URL: https://imagelala.blogspot.com/2011/08/jorge-luis-borges-google-doodle.html

 Visit World In Magazine for Daily Updated Hairstyles Collection